-The Issues With Exercising and Working Out ASAP
+The Issues With Exercising and Working Out Too Soon

-Most tattoo artists recommend no workouts for a week.
+Most tattoo artists recommend no workouts or exercise for the first week.
 For many people this is a hard ask.
 Just remember the first two weeks of new tattoo aftercare is more important probably than what you do for the next 2 years!

 Exercise 3 or more hours before your tattoo session.
 That allows your body time to cool down and revert back to normal before your appointment.

 #1 - If your new tattoos are on a joint that moves when you exercise, don't do that exercise until the tattoo is 100% fully healed.
 Your joints are covered in skin designed to flex.
 The entire area of your tattoo is an open wound.
 If that open wound is constantly aggravated and gets into a cycle of healing, cracking (even very tiny fine cracks in the scabbing process), healing, cracking, healing cracking and so on.
 Then your body will fill those cracks with extra sebum and lay down extra skin.
-That extra skin may be an infinitesimal amount but ... it will make your tattoo look slightly wrinkly, blurry, faded or just plain ordinary.
+That extra skin may be an infinitesimal amount but ... it could make your tattoo look slightly wrinkly, blurry or not quite as intense.

 No high intensity exercise that causes excessive sweating